-(\) The date of first appointment of each auditor means the date on which the auditor was first (ever) appointed to the Issuer's Board of Statutory Auditors.

-(\\) This column indicates whether the slate from which each auditor was drawn is a "majority" (indicating "M"), or "minority" (indicating "m") slate.

-(\\\) This column indicates the participated of auditors in the meetings of the Board of Statutory Auditors (indicate the number of meetings in which they participated with respect to the total number of meetings in which they could have participated; e.g. 6/8; 8/8 etc.).

-(\\\\) This column indicates the number of directorships or auditorships held by the individual concerned pursuant to Article 148-bis TUF and the related implementing provisions contained in the Consob Issuers' Regulations.
+- () The date of first appointment of each auditor means the date on which the auditor was first (ever) appointed to the Issuer's Board of Statutory Auditors. - () This column indicates whether the slate from which each auditor was drawn is a "majority" (indicating "M"), or "minority" (indicating "m") slate. - () This column indicates the participated with respect to the total number of meetings in which they participated with respect to the total number of meetings in which they could have participated; e.g. 6/8; 8/8 etc.). - () This column indicates the number of directorships or auditorships held by the individual concerned pursuant to Article 148-bis TUF and the related implementing provisions contained in the Consob Issuers' Regulations.
 The complete list of offices is published by Consob on its website pursuant to Article 144-quinquiesdecies of the Consob Issuers Regulations.